jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Maximum number of build projects              1,000 Maximum number of concurrent running builds   20

-[Limits for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/limits.html) in the *AWS CodeBuild User Guide*.
+For more information about these limits, see [Limits for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/limits.html) in the *AWS CodeBuild User Guide*.

 AWS CodeCommit Limits {#limits_codecommit}
 ---------------------